Automatic Gun-Laying Turret: Development

-The system was also fitted to the Rose turret on at least one Avro Lincoln B.Mk II, although how many is not known.
+The system was also fitted to the Rose turret (twin 0.5 inch guns) on at least one Avro Lincoln B.Mk II, although how many is not known.
 Some Lincolns fitted with the Boulton Paul Type D tail turret also incorporated the equipment.

 A similar type of system was produced in the US by the Emerson Electric Company of St. Louis, Missouri when an Emerson Model III tail turret was equipped with the Emerson APG8 Blind Tracking Radar and fitted to the Canadian-built Lancaster KB805.
 The system was found to have no advantages over the British system and the project was subsequently dropped.